-Cabergoline 0.5 mg Tablets
+Cabergoline 1 mg and 2 mg Tablets cabergoline

-cabergoline

-Package leaflet: Inform
+Package leaflet: Information for the use

 - Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
 Keep this leaflet.
 You may need to read it again.
 If you have any further questions ask your doctor or pharmacist.
 This medicine has been prescribed for you only.
 Do not pass it on to others.
 It may harm them, even if their signs of illness are the same as yours.
-If you get any side effects talk to your doctor or pharmacist.
-This includes any possible side effects not listed in this leaflet.
-See section 4
+If you have effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet See section 4.